sri-github/SeliniumAutomation/README.md

 Framework Setup steps
 ============================
-The URL, Browser Configuration, jdbc connections etc are defined in the respective config.properties file under each desired profile which you want to run.
+The URL, Browser Configuration are defined in the respective config.properties file under each desired profile which you want to run.
 In pom.xml we use the relative path within <profile.path> as shown below to invoke or make use of these profiles. src/main/resources/profiles